rkgofiitk/academic-issues.github.io/Topics/Neet_part2.md

 candidate.
 It could also estimate the problem-solving efficiency from time spent on solving questions.
 Though the method is not entirely scientific, it allowed a level playing field for the award of grace marks.
 NEET is an offline examination.
 So, it is surprising how the so-called expert committee arrived at the formula for measuring the problem-solving efficiency of the candidates.
-More precisely,
+In particular,

-- What is the formula for estimating the answering efficiency of an average candidate in an offline test?
+- What formula did the expert committe recommend for estimating the answering efficiency of an average candidate in an offline test?
-- Did NTA preserve CCTV images to evaluate centers where the loss of time occurred?
+- Did NTA preserve CCTV images and allowed its access to the expert committee?

-NTA reported clarifying that time loss occurred in at least six centers in the Sawai Madhavpur district of Rajasthan.
+NTA reportedly clarified that time loss occurred in at least six centers in the Sawai Madhavpur district of Rajasthan.
 However, NTA needed to explain if all 1563 students awarded grace marks belonged to only these six centers.
 I cannot comprehend how the answering efficiency of a student can be estimated without applying the LLM model, especially when three different subjects (PCB) are